maftouni/maftouni.github.io/_pages/about.md

 News
 =====
+[Oct.
+2024]  Joined Socure as a Senior Data Scientist\
 [Sep.
 2023]  Promoted to Senior Data Scientist at Quantum-Si\
 [May.
 2023]  Defended my Ph.D. in Industrial and Systems Engineering (ISE) at Virginia Tech\
 [May.
 2022]  Joined Quantum-Si as a Data Scientist\